ValentijnCamielCloo/CoreKnapenGit/Sensor_data/README.md

 - **`save_point_cloud(filename)`**: Saves the captured point cloud data to the specified file.
 - **`visualize_point_cloud()`**: (Optional) Visualizes the point cloud in real-time.

+ ### Test files:
+In this folder there is also a set of Filtered test .ply files that were used in the algorithm

 ![Workflow Sensor](img/Sensor_Workflow.jpg)